elementary-Inc/blog/_posts/2022/2022-11-31-elementary-os-7-available-now.md

 ### switchboard-plug-network
 Show correct info for WPA3 networks
-Fix an issue with wired connections repeatedly reconnecting

 ### switchboard-plug-keyboard
 Revert shortcuts to default
 Easily disable a shortcut
 Support Rime input method for Chinese
-Minor updates:

 Remove custom shortcuts from their menu
 Open Multitasking View with Super